javaee/jsftemplating/README.txt

     jsftemplating has been configurated as a netbeans project.
 After following Steps 1-3 to setup your environment, you can open the project by pointing to the directory where you check out the source.

+    Note: The next paragraph may not be required anymore, I need to test this.

     You need to add ant-apt.jar to the ant classpath.
 To do so, go to Tools->Options, select Miscellaneous on the left side, then Ant on the right